johon-lituobang/REDS_Mean/README.md

 I am introducing this work in YouTube, if you are interested, please visit: https://www.youtube.com/@Iobiomathematics.
 These works have been publically deposited in this Github since one year ago (I hidden some previous versions after updated new versions, https://github.com/tubanlee/SRM16).
 Also, it has been deposited in Zenodo Tuobang Li.
 (2023).
 Robust estimations for semiparametric models: Mean. https://doi.org/10.5281/zenodo.6629988

-If you are interested, feel free to contact tl@biomathematics.org, for more materials available by request.
+If you are interested, feel free to share it or contact tl@biomathematics.org, for more materials available by request.